arianalopez30/project4/README.md

    * sessionName = ndb.StringProperty() --> made a string because it can be text or alphanumeric
    * highlights = ndb.StringProperty() --> made a string because it can be text or alphanumeric
    * speaker = ndb.StringProperty() --> made a string because it can be text or alphanumeric
-   * duration = ndb.StringProperty() --> made a string because it will be easier to query off of
+   * duration = ndb.StringProperty() --> made a string because it will be easier to query off of (initially I was using 1hr or 60m, which is why I didn't use integer)
    * typeOfSession = ndb.StringProperty() --> made a string because input would be text
    * date = ndb.DateProperty() --> made a date to for formatting purposes, yyyy-mm-dd
    * startTime = ndb.TimeProperty() --> made as time because it has to be inputted as 24 hr notation in a specific format